 - Exploration of emerging areas of the law and their significance for a wide range of practitioners and clients, including bioengineering, climate change, and space resources.

-New features and recent developments in the Fall 2022 update include:
+New features and recent developments in the Spring 2023 update include:

 Go further with these exclusive blogs, podcasts, and articles by LEP authors and the ELI team: